awsdocs/amazon-ec2-user-guide-windows/doc_source/storage-optimized-instances.md

 | i4i\.2xlarge | 4\.687 | 12 |
 | i4i\.4xlarge | 9\.375 | 25 |

+## Amazon EBS I/O performance<a name="storage-ebs-perf"></a>

+Amazon EBS optimized instances use an optimized configuration stack and provide additional, dedicated capacity for Amazon EBS I/O\.
+This optimization provides the best performance for your Amazon EBS volumes by minimizing contention between Amazon EBS I/O and other traffic from your instance\.

+For more information, see [Amazon EBS–optimized instances](ebs-optimized.md)\.

 ## Instance store volume I/O performance<a name="storage-instances-diskperf"></a>

 The primary data storage for D2, D3, and D3en instances is HDD instance store volumes\.
 The primary data storage for I3 and I3en instances is non\-volatile memory express \(NVMe\) SSD instance store volumes\.